Hank Harper Jr.

 James Henry "Hank" Harper Jr. (born March 23, 1970) is a Democratic politician who served as a member of the Florida House of Representatives from the 84th District from 2000 to 2004.

 Early life and career

 Harper was born in Lake Worth, Florida.
-He worked as a legislative aide in the State House, first with State Representative Addie L. Greene from 1993 to 1995, then with State Senator Matthew Meadows from 1996 to 1998.
+He worked as a legislative aide in the State House, first with State Representative Addie Greene from 1993 to 1995, then with State Senator Matthew Meadows from 1996 to 1998.
 After Meadows left the Senate in 1998, Harper returned to working with Greene, stepping down to run for the State House.

 Florida House of Representatives

 In 2000, Greene was term-limited and could not run for re-election to a fifth term.
 Harper ran to succeed her in the 84th district with her endorsement.
 He faced former Riviera Beach City Councilwoman Cinthia Becton and insurance agent Roland Greenspan in the Democratic primary, whom he defeated by a wide margin, winning 54.6 percent of the vote to Becton's 35.8 percent and Greenspan's 9.6 percent.

 In the general election, he faced three opponents: Republican nominee Myra Orlando, independent Scott Ryan Anderson, and Natural Law nominee Beth Ellen DiLuglio.
 Harper defeated them in a landslide, winning 70 percent of the vote.

 Harper was unopposed for re-election in 2002.
 In 2004, Harper faced a primary challenge from Port of Palm Beach Commissioner Priscilla Taylor, who was supported by Greene, but he ultimately declined to seek re-election.